Discipline-Specific Honor Societies

 Sigma Delta Pi was established in 1919 at the University of California in Berkeley.
 Its insignia is the royal seal of Fernando and Isabel, representing Castille, León and Aragón.
 The society's colors are red and gold and its flower is the red carnation.
 Since its inception, the society has expanded to more than 560 chapters in 49 states.

-To be eligible for membership, a student must have completed three years or 18 credit hours of college-level Spanish, including at least three credit hours of Hispanic literature or Hispanic culture and civilization at the third-year level, must have a minimum 3.0 grade point average in all Spanish courses taken, must rank in the top 35 percent of his or her class and must have completed at least three semesters of college course work.
+To be eligible for membership, a student must have completed 18 credit hours of 300-level or above college Spanish, including at least three credit hours of Hispanic literature or Hispanic culture and civilization, must have a minimum 3.0 grade point average in all Spanish courses taken, must have an overall 3.2 grade point average or better and must have completed at least three semesters of college course work.

 SUNY Cortland's Mu Rho chapter holds its annual induction ceremony in the spring.